 Madres Kitchen – Madres Kitchen is a woman owned and operated full service catering and events company that curates its seasonal menus with local, organic ingredients.
 Prioritizing sustainability, Madres Kitchen is a certified City of Seattle Green Business.
-Owners Heather Chitty and Kristen Cole give back to the community by donating to non-profits, sponsoring community events, and raising money through pop-up dinners.
+Owners Heather Chitty and Kristen Cole give back generously to the community.
+They donate to non-profits, sponsor community events, and raise money through pop-up dinners.

 Nuflours – Nuflours was founded with the simple philosophy that everyone deserves delicious, satisfying gluten free pastries, breads, and cakes.
 They bake classic treats alongside some creative twists that will surprise gluten-free eaters and gluten eaters alike.